 Your Toys ‘R’ Us closing questions answered

-A favorite shopping destination is closing its doors, and Toys “R” Us shoppers are wondering exact how it will affect them.
+A favorite shopping destination is closing its doors, and Toys “R” Us shoppers are wondering exactly how it will affect them.

 Here’s what we know so far.